noahc3/Homebrew-Guide/hacking/caffeine/aftersetup.rst

 1. Reboot to Hekate using PegaScape.

-Hekate will now autoboot Atmosphere.
+2. Tap Launch > CFW

 Note that Atmosphere CFW does not look fundamentaly different to the normal Switch operating system.
 You can verify you are in Atmosphere by trying to load the Homebrew Menu (see below) or checking if the system version string in System Settings contains **(AMS x.x.x)**.

 .. important::